absmach/supermq-contrib/twins/README.md

 ## Authentication & Authorization

-Each twin belongs to a Magistrala user (a person or an organization).
+Each twin belongs to a SupeMQ user (a person or an organization).
 API calls require an authentication token (`Bearer <user_token>` in the header).

 ## Additional Resources

 with the corresponding values of the desired channel.
-If you are running magistrala natively, than do the same thing in the corresponding console environment.
+If you are running supermq natively, than do the same client in the corresponding console environment.

-For more details, visit the [API documentation](https://docs.api.magistrala.abstractmachines.fr/?urls.primaryName=twins-openapi.yml).
+For more details, visit the [API documentation](https://docs.api.supermq.abstractmachines.fr/?urls.primaryName=twins-openapi.yml).

 [writer]: ./storage.md
 [senml]: https://tools.ietf.org/html/rfc8428#section-4.3